normandesjr/prefix-dynamodb-mapper/README.md

 ## Motivation

-It is a best practise to add some prefix string to data save in DynamoDB.
+Sometimes you need to add some prefixes to attributes when using DynamoDB.

-So, the goal of this project is to keep this task as simple as possible, using annotation.
+The goal of this project is to keep this task as simple as possible, using annotations.

 ## How to use it

 ### Configuration

+We will decorate the original _DynamoDBMapper_ with the _PrefixKeyDynamoDBMapper_ as follow:

 ````java
 @Bean